chiqui3d/ub-server/README.md

 ```
 ##  wrk -t2 -c100 -d30s http://127.0.0.1:3001/hello
-Great results with a single Hello World, compared to the next test where you have to create the `struct Response` and generate the `headers` dynamically and `send` a large HTML template file.
+Great results with a single Hello World, compared to the next test where i have to create the `struct Response`, load mime types, generate the `headers` dynamically (although some headers are hard coded) and `send` a large HTML file.

 ```
 Running 30s test @ http://127.0.0.1:3001/hello